Ferguson police release body camera footage showing protester knocking officer to sidewalk

 “If you haven’t condemned this act, if you haven’t condemned what happened to my officer, then you are part of the problem,” Doyle told protest leaders.

+None of the video shown at the news conference was from Officer Brown's body camera.
+Doyle said police also had footage from surveillance cameras from businesses in the area.

-Gantt, who was already charged with assault, faced a new assault charge for allegedly kicking another officer in the head, Doyle said.
+Gantt, who was already charged with assault, faced a new assault charge for allegedly kicking another officer in the head, St. Louis County Prosecutor Wesley Bell said.

 Ferguson became synonymous with the national Black Lives Matter movement after Michael Brown, a Black 18-year-old, was killed by Ferguson Officer Darren Wilson Aug.
 9, 2014, in the St. Louis suburb.
 Travis Brown is not related to Michael Brown.